-- ✓ Make an appointment with the Enrolment Officer. - ✓ At the appointment discuss your child's strengths and weaknesses; any special needs. - ✓ Let the school know that you are happy for information to be shared / transferred from your child's previous school to the new school.
+- ✓ Make an appointment with the Principal or Enrolment Officer. - ✓ At the appointment discuss your child's strengths and weaknesses, placement and special needs. - ✓ Let the school know that you are happy for information to be shared / transferred from your child's previous school to the new school.
 You may need to sign an authority.
 This will assist the school in preparing to meet your child's needs. - ✓ Discuss the new school with your child.
 Answer their questions.
-Reassure them. - ✓ Familiarise yourself with the new school and established forms of communication. - ✓ Ask what expectations the school has of parents and talk about how you may be able to contribute to the school community. - ✓ Allow for your child to settle in and for teachers to get to know them.
+Reassure them. - ✓ Familiarise yourself with the new school and established forms of communication between school and home. - ✓ Ask what expectations the school has of parents and talk about how you may be able to contribute to the school community. - ✓ Allow approximately four weeks for your child to settle in and for teachers to get to know them.
 Contact the school to discuss progress or concerns.